Transformative Actions Program (TAP)

 As a project developer and manager in the city of Bukavu (DR.Congo), one thing I could not realize is that I was having limited knowledge about the needs and requirements of funders.

 Listening to the pitches [of local governments’ climate projects] has been very insightful for us, as we focus on early-stage project preparation.
 On the one hand, we got insights into a number of projects presented by very different actors with their own points of view on project preparation.
 On the other hand, we got a better understanding of the difficulties these diverse actors encounter, which we can take into account when developing trainings or providing support to municipalities.

-The prospects of Makindye Municipality in Uganda to access climate funding for its Rail project were boasted after the project was showcased at the Darling Cities Event 2020.
+The prospects of Makindye Municipality in Uganda to access climate funding for its Rail project were boosted after the project was showcased at the Daring Cities Event 2020.